YaelMetz1/Hadasim4/README.md

   4.Database setup:

     Make sure you have PostgreSQL installed and running.
 Set up your database connection details in the backend's .env file.
+  5.Prisma
+    In order to generate the Prisma Client library based on Prisma schema run: $npx prisma generate.

-  5.Start the backend server:
+  6.Start the backend server:

     Navigate to the server directory: $cd server and then run the command: $npx ts-node src/index.ts

-  6.Start the frontend development server:
+  7.Start the frontend development server:

     Open new terminal.
     Navigate to the frontend directory: $cd client and then run the command: $npm start

-  7.Accessing the application:
+  8.Accessing the application:

     Once both the backend server and frontend development server are running, you can access the application by visiting http://localhost:3000 in your web browser.